Kick start your employee wellness plan with these 13 ideas!

 Experts says that 10,000 steps – around five miles - is the recommended daily minimum distance for a healthy active person.
 A desk-bound person may only average around 2,000 steps a day.
 To get this employee wellness program idea moving, offer staff free pedometers (or if you’re feeling super generous, a fitness band – see above) at the start of the year, and challenge them to beat their own Personal Best each month.
 Help them on their journey by listing the number of steps to the local park, shopping mall, public transport, and taking the stairs.

-This time of year, the dreaded flu continues to lurk, putting staff out of action for days.
+In the winter months the dreaded flu continues to lurk, putting staff out of action for days.
 The best way to avoid it is to vaccinate against it.
 Offer staff on-site flu vaccines, or reimburse them the fee if they’ve already been vaccinated.
 Prevent cross-contamination by having hand sanitizers freely available, and remind staff about the importance of regular hand washing.

 Simple, timely communication